Meat Puppets: Major label career (1991–1995)

 Forbidden Places combined many elements of the band's sounds over the years (cowpunk, psychedelia, riffy heavier rock) while some songs had a more laid back early alternative sound.
-Songs include "Sam" and "Whirlpool," and the title track.
-Despite being a fan favorite, Forbidden Places is now out of print, and as such it remains a highly sought-after collectible online.
+Songs include "Sam" and "Whirlpool", and the title track.
+Despite being a fan favorite, Forbidden Places is now out of print, and as such it remains a highly sought collectible online.

 In 1992 following his departure from the Red Hot Chili Peppers, guitarist John Frusciante auditioned for the band.
 Cris Kirkwood stated "He showed up with his guitar out of its case and barefoot.
 We were on a major label then, we just got signed, and those guys had blown up to where they were at and John needed to get out.
 John gets to our pad and we started getting ready to play and I said, 'You want to use my tuner?'
 He said, 'No, I'll bend it in.'
 It was so far out.
 Then we jammed but it didn't come to anything.
 Maybe he wasn't in the right place and we were a tight little unit.
 It just didn't quite happen but it could have worked."

-In late 1993, Meat Puppets achieved mainstream popularity when Nirvana's Kurt Cobain, who became a fan after seeing them open for Black Flag in the ‘80s, invited Cris and Curt to join him on MTV Unplugged for acoustic performances of "Plateau", "Oh Me" and "Lake of Fire" (all originally from Meat Puppets II).
+In late 1993, Meat Puppets achieved mainstream popularity when Nirvana's Kurt Cobain, who became a fan after seeing them open for Black Flag in the '80s, invited Cris and Curt to join him on MTV Unplugged for acoustic performances of "Plateau", "Oh Me" and "Lake of Fire" (all originally from Meat Puppets II).
 The resulting album, MTV Unplugged in New York, served as a swan song for Nirvana, as Cobain died less than 5 months after the concert.
 "Lake of Fire" became a cult favorite for its particularly wrenching vocal performance from Cobain.
 Subsequently, the Nirvana exposure and the strength of the single "Backwater" (their highest-charting single) helped lift Meat Puppets to new commercial heights.
-The band's studio return was 1994's Too High To Die, produced by Butthole Surfers guitarist Paul Leary.
-The album featured "Backwater", which reached #47 on the Billboard Hot 100, and a hidden-track update of "Lake of Fire."
+The band's studio return was 1994's Too High to Die, produced by Butthole Surfers guitarist Paul Leary.
+The album featured "Backwater", which reached #47 on the Billboard Hot 100, and a hidden-track update of "Lake of Fire".
 This album features a more straightforward alternative rock style, with occasional moments of pop, country and neo-psychedelic moments.
 Too High To Die earned the band a gold record (500,000 sold), outselling their previous records combined.